 - Candidates record their video responses on their own schedule — from any device with a camera and microphone.
 Most platforms give a preparation window (30–60 seconds) before recording starts.

-- The recruiter or hiring manager reviews the recorded responses at their convenience.
-With AI-powered platforms like Kira AI, responses are automatically analyzed and summarized with structured scorecards.
+- The recruiter or hiring manager reviews the responses at their convenience.
+On AI-powered platforms, each response is automatically analyzed and summarized with structured scorecards.

-The entire process is asynchronous — there's no real-time conversation.
-Candidates typically have a deadline (24–72 hours) to complete the interview, but can record at whatever time works best for them.
+The entire process is asynchronous — there's no real-time conversation with a person.
+Candidates typically have a deadline (24–72 hours) to complete the interview, but can respond whenever works best for them.

 One-Way Video Interview vs. Live Video Interview

 The key difference is timing.
 In a live video interview (like Zoom or Google Meet), both parties must be online simultaneously.
-In a one-way interview, the candidate records solo and the interviewer watches later.
+In a one-way interview, the candidate answers solo and the interviewer reviews later.

 Advantages of One-Way Video Interviews